SunwindSolar/sunwind/src/pages/residential-commercial/index.md

 <!--StartFragment-->

 SunWind, LLC, has worked with hundreds of Cape home and business owners to offset their utility costs by improving their home or business’s energy efficiency.
-SunWind has partnered with some of the most trusted brands in the solar industry such as LG, Enphase, and Sonnen to offer the best technology available today.
+SunWind has partnered with some of the most trusted brands in the solar industry such as Enphase and Generac to offer the best technology available today.

 ![](img/lg-logo.png)![](img/enphase-logo.png)![](img/sonnen-logo.png)